Col du Chaussy: Conquer 17 Breathtaking Alpine Hairpins on This Scenic French Pass

 When was the road to Col du Chaussy built?

-Tucked away in the south-eastern part of the country, the drive is actually quite scenic and if you don’t focus only on the tarmac in front of you, you may see the ruins of an old castle.
+Tucked away in the southeastern part of the country, the drive is actually quite scenic.
+If you don’t focus only on the tarmac in front of you, you may see the ruins of an old castle.
 Not less than 6 years of work between 1928 and 1934 were necessary to defeat the 400 meters of ascent to connect the valley to the village of Montvernier.
-These small laces, stacked over each other, clinging to the mountain road is one of the most spectacular of Savoy, and a real challenge for cyclists.
+These small laces, stacked over each other, clinging to the mountain road, are one of the most spectacular in the area and a real challenge for cyclists.
 The upper section goes through several villages and offers panoramic views of the Belledonne Mountains.

 Is the road to Col du Chaussy worthwhile?

-This road is one of the most famous balcony roads of the country.
-A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
-It’s a kind of road not for those who fear heights.
-There is little room for error on these roads.
-It’s normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
-There are not many roads like this in Europe, if you can handle the height and the prospect of a very long free fall this road absolutely has to be on the list of any road connoisseur.
+This road, a hair-raising lane cut into the sides of sheer cliffs, is one of the most famous balcony roads in the country.
+It's not for those who fear heights, as there is little room for error.
+Looking at those photos, it's normal for your palms to sweat; imagine what it must have been like before the barriers.
+If you can handle the height and the prospect of a very long free fall, this road absolutely has to be on the list of any road connoisseur.
+There are not many roads like this in Europe.

 Pic: Frédéric Prayer